neerajww/TCD_human_machine/README.md

 # Talker Change Detection (TCD): Comparison of human and machine
 This study examines human talker change detection (TCD) in multi-party speech utterances using a novel behavioral paradigm in which listeners indicate the moment of perceived talker change.
+The repository contains the data and codes used in the study.

 ###### Publication link:
 The Journal of the Acoustical Society of America 145, 131 (2019)